Am I a member of CNSA?

 Running for a position as an Associate or Official delegate, or a position on the Board of Directors is a great way to become very involved with CNSA.
 By doing so, you will be representing students at your school, or even students from across the country.
 Elections for Board of Director positions occur every year at National Conference.
 Election processes for Official/Associate delegates vary from school to school.

-For more information, please contact our Director of Membership Services at firstname.lastname@example.org.
+For more information, please contact our Director of Membership Development at firstname.lastname@example.org.

 Please report Website issues (broken links, outdated information, etc) to email@example.com